winglang/docsite/blog/2023-05-06-why-language-in-age-of-ai.md

 ## The Key: Reducing Cognitive Load and Accelerating Iteration

-Whether you're an AI or a human developer, reducing cognitive load and iterating faster will result in better applications developed more quickly.
+Whether you're an AI or a human developer, reducing complexity and iterating faster will result in better applications developed more quickly.

 So, what can be done to make these improvements?